assert

 - Calling a single-operator API (aclnnxxx) indirectly: single-operator calling in the PyTorch framework.

-- The kernel development must not contain the system assert.h.
-Otherwise, macro definition conflicts will occur.
+- Do not include assert.h of the system during kernel development.
+Otherwise, macro definition conflicts may occur.

-- The calling form of this API is the same as that of the C language.
-Therefore, the AscendC namespace is not required.
+- This API is called in the same way as that in the C language, and the AscendC namespace is not required.

-- This API does not support the printing of escape characters except newline characters.
+- This API does not allow the printing of escape characters, except for newline characters.

 - This API does not support the simulator mode.

-- The total size of data printed by a single call to this API cannot exceed 1 MB (including the header and trailer information required by the framework, which can be ignored).
-If the limit is exceeded, the data will not be printed.
+- The total amount of data printed by a single call to this API cannot exceed 1 MB (including a small amount of header and footer information required by the framework, which can usually be ignored).
+If this limit is exceeded, the data will not be printed.

-- When using the custom operator project, pay attention to the following restrictions:
+- When a custom operator project is used, note the following restrictions:

 - This API uses the dump function.
-The total size of data dumped by all APIs that use the dump function of an operator on each core cannot exceed 1 MB.
+The total amount of data dumped by all APIs that use the dump function for an operator on each core cannot exceed 1 MB.
 You need to control the amount of data to be printed.
 If the limit is exceeded, no content will be printed.

 - The space used by this API on each core cannot exceed 1 KB.
 You need to control the amount of data to be printed.
 If the limit is exceeded, no content will be printed.